jay28son/Domestic-Box-Office-Analysis/README.md

 3. What studio has made the most movies?
 4. What was the highest grossing year?
 5. What movie made the most in their opening weekend?

+##Interesting Findings
+Only 17 studios have made a movie every single year since 2010.